 The event will bring into sharp focus the effects of the UK’s departure from the jurisdiction of the European Court of Justice, and will place new emphasis on questions relating to the future of the European Convention on Human Rights after Brexit.

-The keynote presentation will be given by Professor Sionaidh Douglas-Scott, an eminent authority on European Union law and Human Rights.
-Professor Douglas-Scott is the Anniversary Chair in Law at QMU, and formely Professor of European and Human Rights Law at the University of Oxford and King’s College London.
+- Professor Douglas-Scott, Anniversary Chair in Law at QMU, and formely Professor of European and Human Rights Law at the University of Oxford and King’s College London.

-Alexander Horne, deputy legal adviser at the Joint Committee on Human Rights, will be introducing the Committee’s recent report on the human rights implications of Brexit, reflecting on recent developments in Parliament and the JCHR amendment which aims to safeguard the rights of EU citizens in the UK.
+- Alexander Horne, deputy legal adviser at the Joint Committee on Human Rights, introducing the Committee’s recent report on the human rights implications of Brexit, reflecting on recent developments in Parliament and the JCHR amendment which aims to safeguard the rights of EU citizens in the UK.

 Confirmed participants include: